0xErfan/Music-player/README.md

-I used ( React, tailwind and supabase as backend)
+I used ( ReactJs + its context api, tailwindCss and supabase as backend)

 check demo here: https://0xerfan.github.io/Music-player/